daggyohannes/alx-pre_course/0x01-git/README.md

-This is the first git folder.
+This is the first git folder.(edited from website)